What’s Vegetarian at White Castle? Your Ultimate Guide (Updated for 2026)

 • Ask about the fryer if you’re strict.
 Fries and hash browns are vegan by recipe, but they share a fryer with dairy items.

-• Mention the grill for meat cross-contact.
-Plant-based patties likely cook on the same surface as beef.
-Ask if the location can keep them separate.
+• Mention meat and fish cross-contact.
+The veggie patty is prepared in the same areas as meat and fish.
+Ask if the location can keep things separate.

 • Lean on the vegan condiments.
 Ketchup, mustard, BBQ, hot sauce, and marinara are all plant-based, so use them freely instead of mayo or ranch.